ebensing/gh-benchmarks/README.md

 in the same format.
 This is because the grapher essentially graphs its values using code like this `Object.byString(run.output[taskTitle], field)` `Object.byString` is a function that can get nested reference by using a string.
-So, these are all valid field values : `prop.anotherprop.thing`, `prop[0].thing`, and `thing`.
+So, these are all valid field values : `"prop.anotherprop.thing"`, `"prop[0].thing"`, and `"thing"`.
 Keep this in mind when doing post-processing computation and modifying the output of your tasks.

 saveBranch - String